 There are two essential preparations you should carry out before applying your paint.
-First of all you will need to sand down the surfaces that you are going to paint.
+First of all, you will need to sand down the surfaces that you are going to paint.
 Secondly, the surfaces will need to be primed before you apply your coats of paint.

-Where the window fits to the frame, you will use a seal rather than paint.
+Where the window fits the frame, you will use a seal rather than paint.
 Painting these surfaces is the main cause of windows sticking.
 Even a single coat of paint is enough to compromise the window’s ability to breathe within the frame.

 For strong glass, you will not need to use masking tape to protect the surface.
-Instead you should scrape the glass with a razor blade.
+Instead, you should scrape the glass with a razor blade.
 Moisten the area that needs scraped and be careful to use very light pressure when scraping.
 If the glass is old or flimsy, do not risk scraping and use masking tape instead.

 Now that all the difficult work is done, it is time to start applying your main coats.
-Use high quality paint and apply in coats.
+Use high-quality paint and apply in coats.
 You should use a variety of different sized brushes to make it easier to get into all the corners and grooves.
 Take your time and make sure that your coats are applied evenly for the best finish.

 As a side note, you will want to try to plan your window painting when the weather is likely to remain dry.
-It is also important to take steps to avoid pollutants getting into the paint while it dries, which is why taken the window out is always the best option.
+It is also important to take steps to avoid pollutants getting into the paint while it dries, which is why take the window out is always the best option.